OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 ## Understanding the code

-OpenVidu Call is the production ready videconference app included by default in any OpenVidu deployment.
+OpenVidu Call is the production ready videconference app included by default in any [OpenVidu deployment](deployment).
 OpenVidu Call consists of:

 #### **openvidu-call-back**

-The OpenVidu Call backend provides the necessary logic for a secure management of your OpenVidu Sessions.
-It also includes other features such as recording capabilities and user authentication.
-It is the perfect starting point for you own custom backend.

 OpenVidu Call offers two different flavors of the same backend (Java and Node), so that you can choose the one that is most convenient for you.
 Both of them are fully functional applications using its corresponding SDK ([openvidu-java-client](reference-docs/openvidu-java-client/) or [openvidu-node-client](reference-docs/openvidu-node-client/)) and exposing the same [REST API](#backend-rest-api).